vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 starting the third or fourth consecutive day of skipping.
 In this case, I had already skipped strength exercises on 2023-10-03 and 2023-10-04 as noted above.

+## 2023-10-09: halved run due to probability of rain

+On 2023-10-09, the probability of rain was around 15%, so instead of taking the full run I took a halved run, but ran a large part of both ways, so that my total running distance was comparable to my usual running distance.